 You will be making more frequent trips to the bathroom during pregnancy.
 Mostly in the first and third trimesters.
 Hormones play a big role in increased urination during the first trimester.

 The hormones’ changes cause an increase in blood flow, which means the kidneys process more fluids and produce more urine.

 Mood swings are another common PMS symptom.
 You may feel more irritable or emotional during your period.
 In early pregnancy, however, I found the mood swings to be more extreme.

 I would go from being completely fine to extremely mad or upset.
-Certain things made me emotional that never have before.
+Certain things made me emotional that I had never gotten upset about before.

 10. Lower back pain

-You would think that lower back pain wouldn’t start until later in pregnancy, but it can actually happen very early on in pregnancy.
-This is another symptom that can seem like it is PMS.
+You would think lower back pain wouldn’t start until later in pregnancy, but it can happen early in pregnancy.
+So this is another symptom that can seem like it is PMS.